scaleway/tim/README.md

 `REMOTE_METHOD` holds the name of the testinfra module being used to connect to the host.

-# Additional testinfra / pytest tests
+# Writting pytest tests

-You can also add one or more paths to directories to load tests from as the lasts arguments to `yamltest`.
-These arguments are directly passed to pytest.
+These just are regular testinfra tests.
 Please refer to the documentation of [testinfra](https://testinfra.readthedocs.io/) and [pytest](https://docs.pytest.org/) for further information.

 # Licensing